Is Google Analytics 4 Worth It? The Pros and Cons

 3. Less Developed Reporting Interface

 Many people find GA4’s reports harder to use than the old Google Analytics.
-The way GA4 shows data is quite different and can be confusing at first.

 Custom reports in Google Analytics 4